Shopify/prettier-plugin-liquid/docs/contributing/parser.md

 <img src="../liquid-html-tree.png" width="50%">

-**This is what our parser pipeline does.**

-That's why we have our own parser in here.

 ### Getting to a solution

 But... making a parser is a lot of work, so we took a shortcut by using a parser-generator.

 We used [OhmJS](https://ohmjs.org/).
 Why?
 I'll admit this: